UnclassedPenguin/unclassedpenguin.github.io/README.md

 ## Unclassed Blog

-Playing with jekyll and bootstrap.
+Home of Unclassed Blog.
+Built from "scratch" with jekyll and bootstrap.
 [View](https://unclassed.ca)